 - The Obesity Code by Dr. Jason Fung

 - Deep Nutrition by Cate Shanahan M.D.

 So I don’t just cook a lot – I love learning about nutrition and how our bodies work.
-It shouldn’t be a huge surprise then that I also intermittent fast and absolutely love it.
+It shouldn’t be a huge surprise then that I also fast every day and absolutely love it.
 It’s not a diet, it’s a way of simplifying life via eating and it’s wonderful for the body.